pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/README.md

 1) How does the ridership vary between members by each day of week?
 2) How does the average trip duration vary between casual and annual members?
 3) What is the hourly usage difference between casual and annual members?
-4) What are the most popular destinations visited by the members?
+4)  What are the most popular destinations where members (casual and annual members) start their rides?

 All of these questions give us an answer into understanding the pattern of behaviour between casual and annuual member usage of bikes.
 All the plots of this were carried out on **_Tableau Public_**.